doppelmutzi/seed-webdev/README.md

 This project is work in progress.
 The list of things planned are listed here:

-- finale Struktur schon in generated folder, dann nur noch minify/uglify bei distr
 - tasks registrieren für dev und build workflow
 - finalize all README.md files
-- insert example resources and use them
+- insert example resources die nach gen und dist kopiert werden
 - Create a Grunt grunt-init / scaffolding template that can geneated the whole folder structure with and without boilderplate/example files
 - evaluate whether and how to include yeoman